A comprehensive guideline for regularization-path variable selection in high-dimensional Gaussian linear regression: Comparison study

+The design of the simulation study is intended to examine the behavior of the methods with respect to the dependency structures among the variables.
+Compared to the \textit{independent} setting, the \textit{cluster} setting evaluates the impact of the dependency structure (with the number of active variables similar; see later).
+Using the \textit{scale-free} design, we investigate the method's behavior as a function of the number of active variables.
+The data distribution in FRANK is far from Gaussian, allowing testing the behavior of methods on non-Gaussian data. \\

-\textit{\textbf{Simulation parameters}} We set $n=150$ and $p=200$.
-For the $6$ scenarios (independent, cluster, scale-free max, scale-free min, FRANK-max, FRANK-min), $40$ samples of size $2n$ are generated to create a training set of size $n$ used for the estimation and a test set of size $n$ used for the method evaluation.
-For each sample, the variables are primarily centered and scaled.
-For the simulation under the Gaussian graphical model, we use the function huge.generator from the R package huge (version 1.3.4.1).
-For the cluster design, the block number $B$ equals $5$ and the probability of connection within a component is set to the default value $0.3$.
-For simulation under a dynamical process, we use the online FRANK algorithm available on the website \url{https://m2sb.org/?page=FRANK} with $p$ transcription factors and $2n$ observations.
+For all settings, we set $n=150$ and $p=199$.
+We generate $100$ samples of size $2n$ to create a training set of size $n$ for the estimation and a test set of size $n$ to evaluate the methods.
+Before use, each sample's variables are centered and scaled.
+To generate data from a Gaussian graphical model, we use the function \textit{huge.generator} from the R package \textit{huge} (version 1.3.4.1).
+For the \textit{cluster} design, the block number $B$ is equal to $5$ and the probability of connection within a component is set to the default value $0.3$.
+For the FRANK algorithm, we use the online version available on the website \url{https://m2sb.org/?page=FRANK} with $p$ transcription factors and $2n$ observations.
 The number of eigenvalues of the matrix on the unit circle is fixed to $2$ and the minimum and maximum of sparsity are set to $1$ and $50$.
-Other parameters are set to default values.
+Other parameters are set to default values and $40$ samples are generated.
+To test the impact of high dimensionality on the performance of the methods, we increase $n$ to $ 300$, $ 600$ and $1200$ for Gaussian and independent data.
+The observations generated for $n=150$ are included in the datasets of size $n=\{300, 600, 1200\}$.